-- (1) Sections 25 and 53 of the Act do not apply to a trade in a security of a closely-held issuer if - (a) following the trade, the issuer will be a closely-held issuer; - (b) in the case of a trade by the closely-held issuer, following the trade the aggregate proceeds received by the closely-held issuer, and any other issuer engaged in common enterprise with the closely-held issuer, in connection with trades made in reliance upon this exemption will not exceed \$3,000,000; and - (c) no selling or promotional expenses are paid or incurred in connection with the trade, except for services performed by a dealer registered under the Act. - (2) If a trade is made under subsection 2.1(1), the seller shall provide an information statement substantially similar to Form 45-501F3 to the purchaser of the security at least four days prior to the date of the trade unless, following the trade, the issuer will have not more than five beneficial holders of its securities.
+- (1) Sections 25 and 53 of the Act do not apply to a trade in a security of an issuer if - (a) in the case of a trade by the issuer, following the trade, the issuer will be a closely-held issuer; or in the case of a trade by a selling security holder, the selling security holder has, upon reasonable inquiry, no grounds to believe that following the trade the issuer will not be a closely-held issuer; - (b) in the case of a trade by the closely-held issuer, following the trade the aggregate proceeds received by the closely-held issuer, and any other issuer engaged in common enterprise with the closely-held issuer, in connection with trades made in reliance upon this exemption will not exceed \$3,000,000; and - (c) no selling or promotional expenses are paid or incurred in connection with the trade, except for services performed by a dealer registered under the Act. - (2) If a trade is made under subsection 2.1(1), the seller shall provide an information statement substantially similar to Form 45-501F3 to the purchaser of the security at least four days prior to the date of the trade unless, following the trade, the issuer will have not more than five beneficial holders of its securities.